IPA_MOD(3) IPA_MOD(3)

 limitno in a rule number ruleno, dates when a limit was started

 should be in time interval from tm1 till tm2.
-The pointer to the
+The pointer to

 st_get_threshold_stat